franciscoxavier04/pm-BIM/docs/user-guide/time-and-costs/my-time-tracking/README.md

 - When the **Day** zoom is selected, the view is expanded by default.

+- When **Week** or **Work week** zoom is selected, past and future days are collapsed by default.
+However, the current day is expanded.

-- When **Week** or **Month** zoom is selected, past days or weeks are collapsed by default.
-However, the current day (in Week view) or the current week (in Month view) is expanded, along with all future dates.
+- When **Month** zoom is selected, past days or weeks are collapsed by default.
+However, the current week is expanded, along with all future weeks of that month.

 > [!TIP]
 > If monthly level is chosen in the list view mode, time entries are aggregated by  week and not by day.
 This is especially useful to get an overview of your tracked hours for each week.